Mike Zunino Player Props: Guardians vs. Marlins

 Mike Zunino At The Plate

-- Zunino is batting .289 with six doubles, a home run and nine walks.
+- Zunino is hitting .289 with six doubles, a home run and nine walks.

-- Zunino has picked up an RBI in two games this season, with multiple runs batted in once.
+- Zunino has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.